Flag Change On New England Football Kit Causes Uproar - UrduPoint

 "My general view is that when it comes to our national flags, we shouldn't mess with them," he told reporters.
 "Because they are a source of pride, identity, who we are, and they're perfect as they are."

-Culture Secretary Lucy Frazer, whose remit includes sport, said the Football Association and its kit partner had failed to put supporters first.
+Culture Secretary Lucy Frazer, whose remit includes sport, said the FA and its kit partner had failed to put supporters first.

-"Fans should always come first, and it's clear that this is not what fans want," she said on X.

 Keir Starmer, the leader of Britain's main opposition Labour party and an Arsenal supporter, called on Nike to "reconsider" its decision.